nyl-auster/rust-memo/annex-stack-and-heap.md

 In many languages the heap is garbage collected to find objects that no longer have any references.
 (PHP, Java ... )

 In languages like C and C++, data stored on the heap has to be deleted **manually** by the programmer using one of the built in keywords like free or delete.
-This can lead to memory errors at runtime when trying to access a deleted value or trying to delete a value that was already deleted.

-Other languages like Java and .NET use garbage collection to automatically delete memory from the heap, without the programmer having to do anything
+Other languages like Java and .NET use garbage collection to automatically delete memory from the heap, without the programmer having to do anything.

+Doing this **manually** has historically been a difficult programming problem : If we forget to delete, we’ll waste memory.
+If we do it too early, we’ll have an invalid variable.
+If we do it twice, that’s a bug too.

-In Rust, **ownerships** concept is used ot handle heap allocation / deallocation issues : only one "owner" at a time can access a value of the heap; and one this "owner" is out of scope, the memory can be safely freed and the compiler can ensure us that we don't have any memory issues at runtime.
+In Rust, **ownerships** concept is used ot handle heap allocation / deallocation issues : only one "owner" at a time can access a value of the heap; and when this "owner" is out of scope, the memory can be safely freed and the compiler can ensure us that we won't have any memory issues at runtime.

 ## size